gatsbyjs/gatsby/docs/blog/2020-04-15-announcing-gatsby-recipes/index.md

 ### Will there be more official recipes?
 Do you want contributions?

 Yes!
 We want to have official recipes for all common use cases.
-Even if a recipe isn't yet possible to create (i.e. its missing a required resource), please suggest it in the Recipes Umbrella issue to start the conversation.
+Even if a recipe isn't yet possible to create (i.e. it's missing a required resource), please suggest it in the Recipes Umbrella issue to start the conversation.

 ### What are future plans for recipes?

 A few areas we're exploring.

 - How to translate tutorials to Recipes.
 The Gatsby community has created a ton of tutorials.
-What if tutorials could be run as Recipes and they'd walk you through setting up sites, adding technologies and services, etc. This would be a boon to many people new to Gatsby as it'd automate fiddly details like installing packages and plugins, creating files in the right place, etc. that slow learning the concepts and technology.
+What if tutorials _were_ Recipes but could be still read as tutorials _and_ run as Recipes where they'd walk you through setting up sites, adding technologies and services, etc. This would be a boon to many people new to Gatsby as it'd automate fiddly details like installing packages and plugins, creating files in the right place, etc. that slow learning the concepts and technology.
 - Expanding the capabilities available to Recipes.
 There's a lot more Recipes could automate like setting up cloud services, controlling content types, deeper integrations with Gatsby and other core web technologies, etc. Anything with an API, a recipe could automate.
 - A GUI version of Recipes.
 We're working on a Desktop app for Gatsby and Recipes will fit beautifully into it.
 - Referencing other recipes from within a recipe to create recipe "stacks".
 The ability to compose recipes opens up a lot of interesting possibilities.
 - Executable recipes.
-Right now recipes are static but what if you could code recipe components that respond to real data from your environment?
+Right now React components in recipes are static declarations but what if you could code recipe components that respond to real data from your environment?
 It’d be like React Native but for infrastructure 🤯

 ### What are some inspirations for Recipes?